Domestic Disaster Response & Preparedness

 On Aug 29 2021, Hurricane Ida made landfall as a category 4 hurricane in southeastern Louisiana, knocking out power to hundreds of thousands (some for weeks) and causing damage to thousands of homes.
 Several dozen Disciples households and churches were among those who sustained damage.
 Over 800,000 households registered for FEMA assistance in Louisiana alone.
 The storms continued to bring wind and heavy rain to multiple states as it tracked inland.
 The remnants of the storm dropped historic amounts of rain, especially, in Pennsylvania, New Jersey, and New York, where Disciples congregations and members were again among those affected.

 - Federal Disaster Declarations: 4611-DR-LA, 4614-DR-NJ, 4615-DR-NY, 4618-DR-PA.

 Read more about how Disciples are invovled AND how you can help!

 Local Contacts: Local congregations, State VOADs (Voluntary Organizations Active in Disaster)

 Early Response: Week of Compassion provided assistance to and through local Disciples congregations, with solidarity grants for affected congregations and members and grants to support congregational relief efforts.
 Relief efforts included distribution of food, water, and essential supplies and the offering of church buildings as volunteer housing spaces.
 Week of Compassion staff also worked to connect local church leaders with resources and assistance information.

 Ongoing Engagement: We will continue to support the efforts of Disciples in the area and make recovery grants available to local recovery organizations.
-Additionally, we are in conversation with ecumenical partners about emerging needs.
-Week of Compassion continues to build partnerships and assess opportunities to assist with long-term recovery.
+Additionally, we are working with ecumenical partners to assist with long-term recovery.